respawnables/server-bootstrap/README.md

 ## Overview

-This script (`install.sh`) automates the setup of essential tools—Jenkins, JDK, and Docker—on an Ubuntu 22.04 server.
+This script (`install.sh`) automates the setup of essential tools an Ubuntu 22.04 server.
 The script is intended to streamline the installation process for these tools, enhancing the server's functionality.

+## Softwares

+- Docker
+- Jenkins (w JRE 17)
+- OpenJDK 21

 ## Usage